bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Successfully defended my Master's thesis :relieved: :page_with_curl:
+:page_with_curl: Successfully defended my Master's thesis

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below. -->